monome-community/norns-community/README.md

 ---

-## how do I get my script on norns.community?
+## How do I get my script on norns.community?

 After your pull request is merged to the [community catalog](https://github.com/monome/norns-community) it will *automatically appear* on [norns.community](https://norns.community), provided the default branch of your script's repository is named `main`.
 The website refreshes nightly at 00:00 UTC, on every merge to its `main` branch, or on demand by admins.
 [This GitHub action](https://github.com/monome-community/norns-community/actions/workflows/build.yml) has all the details.